Choranche Cave: Description

 Like all karstics cavities, the cave of Choranche was dug by water (erosions hydraulics and hydrochemicals).
 The active networks are surmounted by large fossil galleries.
 It contains speleothems in calcite of varied shapes, particularly fistuloses, some of which reach a length of 3 meters.
-In addition to these concretionss, the cave is crossed by the Serpentine, underground river forming rimstones and an underground lake from which the Karst spring flows in cascade in the "circus of Choranche".
+In addition to these concretions, the cave is crossed by the Serpentine, underground river forming rimstones and an underground lake from which the Karst spring flows in cascade in the "circus of Choranche".
 The origin of the underground river is to be found in the Coulmes massif.

 Species conservation

-The Choranche cave constitutes one of the two sites in France where resides (in captivity) the olm, species of blind salamander adapted to karstic caves.
+The Choranche Cave constitutes one of the two sites in France where resides (in captivity) the olm, species of blind salamander adapted to karstic caves.
 Originally from the caves of the Dinaric Alps of the western Balkans, this species was brought to Choranche as well as to the Clamouse cave as part of a research and project to protect the species.